This blog may contain affiliate links. Read our disclosure policy for more info.

 To ensure that you cover all of the highlights of La Candelaria, you might want to think about taking a guided tour.
 This walking tour covers all of the essentials of La Candelaria in three hours so that you can get your bearings and continue to explore by yourself after the tour has ended.
 We loved this tour because our guide had a ton of information to share and made us feel very comfortable!

-Secure your spot on this highly-rated tour here to learn about La Candelaria!
+Secure your spot on this highly-rated group tour here to learn about La Candelaria!

-Book your bike tour in advance here and get free cancellation options!
+Book your private tour in advance here and get free cancellation options!

 2. Go on a food tour